InsightsResource - Employment & HR - POSTED: November 25 2016

 - Use a ‘standardised application process’ ;

-- Shortlisting and interviewing – ensure this remains fair, consistent and results in appointment of the most suitable person whilst not putting any applicants at a disadvantage in connection with a protected characteristic e.g. you may need to avoid certain dates and times coinciding with religious festivals;
+- Shortlisting and interviewing – ensure this remains fair, consistent and results in the appointment of the most suitable person whilst not putting any applicants at a disadvantage in connection with a protected characteristic e.g. you may need to avoid certain dates and times coinciding with religious festivals;

 - Consider giving feedback to unsuccessful applicants (if requested).